Can you use retinol and Azelaic Acid together?

 I know, I know, it’s not as good to treat wrinkles BUT retinol has side effects.
 You’re not going to look younger if your skin is all red, inflamed, and peeling from the retinol.
 Plus, retinol can dry out your skin, making the wrinkles you already have look worse.
 Do your sensitive skin a favour, and stick to Azelaic Acid and a good moisturiser.

-- The Ordinary Azelaic Acid Suspension 10% (£5.50): Available at Asos, Beauty Bay, Cult Beauty and Feel Unique
+- The Ordinary Azelaic Acid Suspension 10% (£5.50): This serum has a thick texture that’s not the most pleasant to use.
+But if you’re on a strict budget and want to try azelaic acid, it’ll do the anti-acne and skin-brightening jobs.
+Available at Asos, Beauty Bay, Cult Beauty and Feel Unique

 Can You Use Retinol And Azelaic Acid Together?